-- National School Breakfast Program - · National School Lunch Program
+National School Lunch Program

-- Contract services - · Nutrition education to customers
+• Nutrition education to customers

 The Child Nutrition Program (CNP) continues to support the School Board's goals with initiatives focused on nutrition and wellness for both students and team members.
 The CNP provides a variety of promotions throughout the school year, including National School Lunch Week, Farm-to-School Week, and National Nutrition Month.